rawkode/zsh-docker-run/README.md

 docker run --rm -it --entrypoint=irb ruby:latest
 ```

+It'd be much better if we could work as we used to, keeping our simple commands.
+Your first thought might be "use an alias" ... but we want to be better than that.
+What if we're inside of a project that's using `docker-compose` and we want to update our node packages?

+Normally, this is just `npm update`; but instead, we now need to use `docker-compose run --rm node npm update`

+*Using this plugin, we can detect these situations for you*.
+Go back to using `npm update`.
+Just add a simple function and call `run_with_docker` :smile:

 ### How?

 Install this plugin with your favourite zsh plugin manager, I use `zplug`: